-"AI projects face unique obstacles due to their scope and popularity, misperceptions about their value, the nature of the data they touch and cultural concerns.
+"AI projects face unique obstacles due to their scope and popularity, misperceptions about their value, the nature of the data they touch, and cultural concerns.
 To surmount these hurdles, CIOs should set realistic expectations, identify suitable use cases and create new organisational structures."

-Gartner advises that business and IT leaders should endeavour to cut the AI hype away from the reality by carefully considering and weighing up the opportunities vs risks.
+Gartner advises that business and IT leaders should endeavour to cut the AI hype away from reality by carefully considering and weighing up the opportunities vs risks.
 Obsessively focusing on automation, rather than the bigger picture, will only obscure the wider benefits, the analyst firm warns.

 "Everything we love about civilisation is a product of intelligence," said Max Tegmark, president of the Future of Life Institute.